Skip to main content

 Multi-week onboarding + LMS rollout

 The Medicare Conditions of Participation, the LTC training rule, the DEA controlled-substance registration, and the HIPAA Security Rule map cleanly onto the right system.
-Here is who handles what.
+Here is the breakdown.

 Part 482 is the regulation a Joint Commission, DNV, or CMS validation surveyor walks during a triennial or complaint survey of a Medicare-certified hospital.
 MedTrainer holds the workforce training completions, the credentialing files, and the exclusion screening results that support §482.22 medical staff bylaws and §482.13 patient rights training.
 FileFlo wins for survey-binder assembly: governing-body minutes, QAPI evidence, infection-control documentation, contracted-service files, executed BAAs, capital-equipment service logs, and the citation-mapped binder a surveyor pulls per CoP citation.
 MedTrainer trains the workforce; FileFlo is the binder of evidence the surveyor walks across the entire CoP set.